 - Click on Cochrane Library under Databases & E-Books.

-- To access The Cochrane Library from off-campus, you must be a UVM or FAHC faculty,
+- To access The Cochrane Library from off-campus, you must be a UVM or University of Vermont Medical Center faculty,

 staff, or student.
 See the Connect from Off-Campus link on the Dana Medical Library homepage for details.